-- a) the information does not include the discloser's identity - b) the entity removes information relating to the discloser's identity or other information that is likely to lead to the identification of the discloser (e.g. the discloser's name, position title and other identifying details)
+- a) the information does not include the discloser's identity - b) the entity removes information relating to the discloser's identity or other information that is likely to lead to the identification of the discloser (e.g. the discloser's name, position title and other identifying details) - c) it is reasonably necessary for investigating the issues raised in the disclosure.

-Number: Version: 4.0 Authorised By: St Ursula's College Board Name: Whistleblower Policy Date Released: 13 January 2021 Next Review Date: 31 July 2021 Page 10 of 11 c) it is reasonably necessary for investigating the issues raised in the disclosure.
+Document Name: Whistleblower Policy Version: 6.0 Authorised By: St Ursula's College Board Date Released: 13 January 2021 Next R Next Review Date: 13 September 2021 Page 10 of 11